fastly/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 page_title: "Fastly: service_dictionary_items_v1"
 sidebar_current: "docs-fastly-resource-service-v1"
 description: |-
-  Provides a grouping of fastly dictionary items that can be applied to a service.
+  Provides a grouping of Fastly dictionary items that can be applied to a service.
 ---

 # fastly_service_dictionary_items_v1

-Provides a grouping of fastly dictionary items that can be applied to a service.
+Provides a map of Fastly dictionary items that can be applied to a service.

 This resource will populate a dictionary with the items and it will track their state going forward.
-Additional dictionary items can be added through the Fastly API/console, but will be removed from fastly if terraform detects a difference in the remote state.
+Additional dictionary items can be added through the Fastly API or UI, but will be removed from Fastly if Terraform detects a difference in the remote state.

-The Fastly API/console can also be used to modify the items that are managed through Terraform.
+The Fastly API or UI can also be used to modify the items that are managed through Terraform.
 In this case the default behaviour of the resource will be to realign the remoted state.
-The items in the remote fastly dictionary will be updated or deleted according to the terraform plan.
+The items in the remote Fastly dictionary will be updated or deleted according to the Terraform plan.

-If Terraform is being used to only create initial items in a dictionary, then the lifecyle ignore_changes field can be used with the resource.
+If Terraform is being used to only create initial items in a dictionary, then the lifecyle `ignore_changes` field can be used with the resource.
 An example of this configuraiton is provided below.

 ## Example Usage